Mission, Vision, etc — What is the Difference?

 To communicate vision and mission there are several tools.
 All have in common to create a shared understanding — which is crucial to align business, management, and (agile) teams to common corporate goals.

-- Team Charter Canvas — Reading Time: 4 minutes The Team Charter Canvas I developed is a tool to reflect in more depth about team chartering, teamwork and team culture.
-It builds upon team values and goals: Mission, People & Roles, Scope, Common Goals, Values, Norms, Fun Events.
-With the Prime Directive, it summarises the team charter.
+- Team Charter Canvas — Reading Time: 4 minutes The Team Charter Canvas I developed is a tool to reflect in depth on team chartering, teamwork and team culture, and team cohesion.
+It builds upon team values and goals: Mission, People & Roles, Scope, Common Goals, Values, Norms, and Fun Events.
+The Team Prime Directive summarises the team charter.

 - Team Trust Canvas — Reading Time: 2 minutes The Team Trust Canvas is a variant of the Business Model Canvas.
 Alexey Pikulev created it as a tool to reflect about trust in teams and team culture.
 Trust is quantifiable and brings dramatic results to businesses and leaders.
 The canvas builds upon team values and goals: Clarity, Connection, Compassion, Value, Competency, Commitment, Contribution, Consistency.
 Alexey Pikulev developed the canvas in line with David Horsager's 8 Pillars of Trust.

 - Business Model Canvas — Reading Time: 5 minutes The Business Model Canvas is a strategic management and entrepreneurial tool to reflect systematically on your business model.
 It allows you to describe, design, challenge, invent and pivot your business model.
 It allows you to view, reflect, and analyse your enterprise from 9 distinctive perspectives: Customer Segments and Relationships, Value Propositions, Distribution Channels, Revenue Streams, Key Resources, Key Activities, Key Partnerships, and Cost Structure.

 - S3 Canvas series — Reading Time: 2 minutes The S3 Canvas Series by Bernhard Bockelbrink has its offspring from the Sociocracy 3.0 movement.
 There are canvases to explore new business models or product ideas (S3 organisation Canvas), to negotiate and clarify the delegation of a domain to a team or role (S3 Delegation Canvas), and to clarify and explore where teams stand and how to move forward (S3 Team Canvas).